Skip to content

 Jastarnia as a last-minute fallback

-Jastarnia, in the middle of the spit, is the most flexible last-minute base for several reasons.
-Larger inventory (about three times more rooms than Hel town), more year-round hotels with stable cancellation policies, a train station 5-10 minutes' walk from most apartments, and equally fast access to both Baltic and Puck Bay beaches.
+Jastarnia, in the middle of the spit, is a flexible last-minute base for several reasons.
+It has a larger inventory, with local tourism board reports indicating about three times more rooms than Hel town., more year-round hotels with stable cancellation policies, a train station 5-10 minutes' walk from most apartments, and equally fast access to both Baltic and Puck Bay beaches.

 Apartament Zdrojowy 323 at Hotel Dom Zdrojowy in Jastarnia is built for exactly this scenario.
 Pool and SPA on site, train station 600 m from the hotel, hotel car park for drivers, walking distance to both seas.
-The price list and booking work directly, with no OTA commission - useful for last-minute pricing.
+The price list and booking work directly on the hotel's own site.

 Frequently asked questions